puggork/rkovalev_int_1607/README.md

 # rkovalev_int_1607

-Test task for the internship project "Improving Writing Assistance at JetBrains AI" (2025, 3.0).
+Test assignment for the internship project "Improving Writing Assistance at JetBrains AI" (2025, 3.0).

 ## Reproducing the results locally